bottenderjs/bottenderjs.github.io/content/docs/Guides-Slack.md

 There are many types of events your bot may receive from Slack, but it's up to you whether to subscibe each of them.
 In Bottender, you can access them via `context.event`.
 For more information, check [Event Reference](./APIReference-Event) and [official docs](https://api.slack.com/events).

-For the **message** related events, Bottender support some helpers:
+For the **message** related events, Bottender supports some helpers:

 - isMessage
 - isChannelsMessage